kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 I chose the project because it had a well structured code, detailed installation instructions and good segmentation performance.
 According to the README, the model achieves a precision of 98.8%, and a recall of 97.7% using a threshold of 0.5 on the test dataset which was not used in the training.

-Semantic Segmentation is a computer vision task in which the goal is to categorize each pixel in an image into a class or object.
+**Semantic segmentation** is a computer vision task in which the goal is to categorize each pixel in an image into a class or object.
 The goal is to produce a dense pixel-wise segmentation map of an image, where each pixel is assigned to a specific class or object.
 For the solar-panel detector a single label - existence of a solar panel - is assigned.
-Since we are only interested in the installed **area** and do not want to count the number of individual solar panels.
-Thus [*semantic*](https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation) segmentation (instead of *instance* segmentation) is sufficient.
+Since we are only interested in the installed **area** and do not want to count the number of individual solar panels [*semantic*](https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation) segmentation (instead of *instance* segmentation) is sufficient.

 Let's take a look at a single segmentation result using the above mentioned model: